nibchee/TypeScript/README.md

 # TypeScript
-This contains notes for Typescript
+This contains notes for Typescript  for dev